arviz-devs/arviz-plots/docs/source/index.md

 ## Installation

-It currenly can only be installed with pip:
+It currently can only be installed with pip:

 ::::{tab-set}
 :::{tab-item} PyPI